 top of page

-Erin is currently working towards a Doctorate of Musical Arts at the University of Cincinnati College Conservatory of Music (CCM).
+Erin is currently working towards a Doctorate of Musical Arts in Vocal Performance and Pedagogy at the University of Cincinnati College Conservatory of Music (CCM).
 She holds a Bachelor of Music in Vocal Performance from the Oberlin Conservatory of Music and a Master of Music from the University of North Texas.

 Reviews